 Wrinkles are a combination of a breakdown of collagen (protein) and dehydration, so I would always ask the question, how is your hydration?
 Are you drinking enough water and getting your electrolytes?

 Also, are you eating sufficient protein, and do you have optimal stomach acid levels to help digest protein?
-Amino acid from protein is needed to make collagen.
+Amino acids from protein is needed to make collagen.

-Consuming collagen powder is a great way to get easy to absorb amino acids into the body for healthy skin.
+Consuming collagen powder is a great way to easily absorb amino acids into the body for healthy skin.
 I like to put collagen powder into my morning coffee or smoothie!

 Vitamin C is required to help the body build collagen in the skin and prevent wrinkles.
 This DIY liposomal vitamin C serum complements this aloe vera and jojoba oil moisturizer recipe.

-Keep in mind as well that your skin will be one of the last places that your body sends nutrients as it has more important internal organs that it must nourish first.
+Remember that your skin will be one of the last places where your body sends nutrients as it has more important internal organs that it must nourish first.